Research at the Iovino Laboratory

 Following up our recent discovery that ß-actin mediates pneumococcal binding to neuronal plasma membrane, we are now investigating novel approaches to block the interaction of S. pneumoniae with neuronal ß-actin to protect neurons during bacterial meningitis pathogenesis.

-Neurons, as well as other eukaryotic cells, use the ubiquitin-proteasome system (UPS) and autophagy to degrade mis-folded proteins.
-Brain endothelial cells were previously shown to use the UPS system to kill intracellular pneumococci*.
-We want to investigate how neurons can use the UPS and autophagy to eliminate intracellular pneumococci and protect themselves from bacterial infections during meningitis pathogenesis.
+Neurons, as well as other eukaryotic cells, use autophagy to degrade accumulated and misfolded proteins and other waste material.
+Brain endothelial cells were previously shown to eliminate intracellular pneumococci through lysosomes.
+We want to investigate how neurons can use autophagy to eliminate intracellular pneumococci and protect themselves from bacterial infections during meningitis pathogenesis.

 Pneumolysin is a pore-forming toxin released by Streptococcus pneumoniae and is known to damage the eukaryotic cells that gets in contact with.
 Pneumolysin is a conserved protein among pneumococcal serotypes, however it is not known if several isoforms of pneumolysin are released by different strains of S. pneumoniae.
 We want to investigate if different meningitis clinical isolates express and release different pneumolysins, and if different isoforms of pneumolysin have different pore-forming activity which can lead to different degrees of cytotoxicity towards eukaryotic cells, neurons in particular.